Shinmera/clip/README.md

 * `C:WHEN` <br />
   Looks for a `TEST` attribute and if the value of it as by `RESOLVE-VALUE` is non-NIL, acts like `SPLICE`.
 Otherwise it removes itself including its children from the DOM.
 * `C:CASE` <br />
   Takes a `VALUE` attribute that each element in the body is compared against, just like CL's `case`.
-Each element in the body may have multiple `VALUE` attributes, too.
+Each element in the body may have a `VALUE` attribute to compare again, or a `VALUES` attribute that is a space-separated list, too.
 * `C:S` <br />
   A shorthand for `<c:splice lquery="(text ...)"></c:splice` where ... is the contents of the element.